That's What I Said: Fully-Controllable Talking Face Generation: Method

 \subsection{Navigating Canonical Space}

-Our main target is to obtain a latent code ${z_{s \rightarrow d{:}t}} {\sim} {\mathcal{Z}} {\in} {\mathbb{R}^{N}}$ that captures the motion transformation from the source image $x_{s}$ to the $t$-th driving frame $x_{d{:}t}$.
-From now on, we omit temporal index $t$ for readability.
-Directly seeking $z_{s \rightarrow d}$ in the latent space is challenging because the model should be able to capture a relative motion relationship between $x_{s}$ and $x_{d}$ while representing detailed facial attributes.
-To address this issue, we adopt an alternative approach by assuming the presence of a canonical image $x_c$ in a canonical space which is a latent space having unified face-related motions but individual identities.
-Then, we can acquire the target mapping code $z_{s \rightarrow d}$ through the following 2-stage motion transfer.
+Our main target is to obtain a latent code ${z_{s \rightarrow d{:}t}} {\sim} {\mathcal{Z}} {\in} {\mathbb{R}^{N}}$ that captures the intricate motion transformation from the source image $x_{s}$ to the $t$-th driving frame $x_{d{:}t}$.
+From now on, we omit the temporal index $t$ for better readability.
+Directly seeking $z_{s \rightarrow d}$ in the latent space is an arduous task because the model must be able to capture the subtle relative motion relationship between $x_{s}$ and $x_{d}$ while accurately representing the intricate facial attributes~\cite{wang2022latent}.
+To address this challenging issue, we adopt an innovative approach proposed in~\cite{siarohin2019first, siarohin2021motion, wang2021one} by assuming the existence of a canonical image $x_c$ in a canonical space that has unified face-related motions but individual identities.
+Consequently, we can acquire the target mapping code $z_{s \rightarrow d}$ through a two-stage motion transfer process.